BREAKING DAWN: PART I

 I can't say anything more about the abilities of either Pattinson or Lautner than I have in the past.
 They've proven time and again, in both the Twilight films and their own independent projects (Water for Elephants and Abduction respectively), that neither can actually act.
 About the best that can be said about them in Breaking Dawn is that neither didn't embarrass himself as much as he has in the past.
 They did in Breaking Dawn what they do best: for Pattinson, purse his lips, for Lautner, show his abs.

 Stewart, who has been the only human character to behave as if she were already dead in all her Twilight appearances, has settled comfortably in the role of the mortal who appears to behave like a zombie.
 Safe to say you don't watch any Twilight film to see turns of great thespianism.
-The humans (in particular Burke, who continues to show no range), the werewolves or vampires (who do nothing but strike poses and spout nonsense) were indistinguishable from each other.
+The humans, in particular Burke, who continues to show no range, the werewolves or vampires, both who do nothing but strike poses and spout nonsense, were indistinguishable from each other.

 The only exception is Ashley Greene as the psychically-intuned vampire Alice, but again, she's been the only character allowed to laugh, let alone smile, so at least she's given a chance to express emotions.
-You have Kellan Lutz (or KLutz as I lovingly call him), someone who looks like a linebacker (and given his role in Twilight is to be the figurative and literal muscle for the Cullen clan that is an apt description).
-Poor Jackson Rathbone (no relation to actual actor Basil Rathbone): still making Jasper look totally lost, as if he doesn't follow anything going on around him given his blank expression (or maybe he's still in shock over appearing in The Last Airbender).
+You have Kellan Lutz, someone who looks like a linebacker forced into the school play.
+Poor Jackson Rathbone: still making Jasper look totally lost, as if he doesn't follow anything going on around him given his blank expression; or maybe he's still in shock over appearing in The Last Airbender.

 Hence a honeymoon primarily filled with playing chess.
 These were the parts where I was the only one laughing: loudly and strenuously.